hibikir/boodleheimer/README.md

 Boodleheimer!
 Boodleheimer!
 clap, clap, clap
-The more you boodle, the less you heimer! the more you heimer, the more you boodle!
+The more you boodle, the less you heimer!
+The more you heimer, the less you boodle!
 Boodleheimer!
 Boodleheimer!
 clap, clap, clap
 ```